-Soon after the release of the draft of IMR 5, APD staff began compiling a list of the recommendations in order to create a plan to address each one.
-By the time that the final draft of IMR5 was released one month later, APD was already meeting with stakeholders frequently to measure progress and overcome any obstacles in meeting the directives.
+Soon after the release of the draft of IMR 5, APD staff began compiling a list of the measure progress and overcome any obstacles in meeting the directives.
 APD staff tracked all recommendations on a shared spreadsheet, and each stakeholder added additional information including estimated timelines for completion, additional resources required, regular status updates, and course of business documentation created to support the recommendation.
-The narratives below group the recommendations into shared subsections that address a specific topic, such as "Use of Force Principles" that are consistent with groupings in the CASA.
-The narratives are brief; they only provide a quick overview of the intent of the course of business documents that are created to support the effort of satisfying the recommendations and act as a guide for the monitoring team.
+The narratives below group the recommendations into shared subsections that address a specific topic, such as "Use of provide a quick overview of the intent of the course of business documents that are created to support the effort of satisfying the recommendations and act as a guide for the monitoring team.
 The true measure of completeness of recommendations comes from the course of business documents that are generated from the process which are reviewed for sufficiency by the Independent Monitor.